Perfume, The Biggest Girl Group in Japan, Can See The Future

 Advertisement

-On stage, they carry themselves with an aura of such precision and other-worldliness that it’s often hard to tell human from machine.
+On stage, Perfume carry themselves with an aura of such precision and other-worldliness that it’s often hard to tell human from machine.
 But offstage, Perfume is undeniably approachable.
 Kind-eyed Kashiyuka’s signature waist-length hair is draped over a frilly dress; A-chan, who usually sports a sleek ponytail, has her hair down, and is wrapped in a cozy sweater; Nocchi, a wry smile often playing on her lips, looks comfortable in a simple T-shirt.
 Seated in a small room backstage, as A-chan’s tiny puppy races around, Perfume look less like women teleported from the future, and more like three thirtysomething friends who share a passion for cutting-edge music and art.

 Refinery29 spoke to the J-pop sensation about finding the humanity and beauty in technology, and having a strong, lifelong female support system.